vincentle1/odin-recipes/README.md

 # odin-recipes
-practicing HTML and CSS with recipe page
+A basic recipe website with HTML and CSS.